Hundreds tested at drive-thru coronavirus screening site, another set to open

-ALBUQUERQUE, NM (KRQE) — The new drive-thru coronavirus screening site in downtown is already getting a big response, but officials warn they have limited resources for these tests.
+ALBUQUERQUE, N.M.
+(KRQE) — The new drive-thru coronavirus screening site in downtown Albuquerque is already getting a big response, but officials warn they have limited resources for these tests.

 The site was open from 7 a.m. to 7 p.m.
 Saturday, and hundreds of drivers pulled in to get checked.
 People with symptoms are tested by giving a nasal swab while staying in their cars.